Jinlock9/Intro_to_Operating_System/Notes/t3_interprocess-communication.md

 - The interrupt handler processes the interrupt and applies an `up`
 - The process becomes ready

+### How can semaphore achieve *no busy waiting*?
+Semaphore can achieve **no busy waiting** by using a mechanism where a thread **blocks** itself (is put to sleep) when it cannot proceed, rather than continuously checking the semaphore value in a loop.
+This ensures that the thread does not waste CPU cycles while waiting for a resource or condition.

+#### More in detail
+1. Blocking instead of Spinning:
+    - When a thread calls `down()` on a semaphore:
+        - If the semaphore value is greater than 0, the thread decrements the value and proceeds.
+        - If the semaphore value is 0 or less, the thread is **blocked** (put to sleep) and added to a waiting queue until the semaphore becomes available.
+2. Waking Up Sleeping Threads:
+    - When a thread calls `up()`, it increments the semaphore value.
+    - If there are any threads waiting on the semaphore, one of them is **woken up** and allowed to proceed.

 ### Mutex
 A **mutex** is a semaphore taking values `0 (unlocked)` or `1 (locked)`.